All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Appendix

 \subsection{Safeguarding the Text-to-Image Models}

 After the previous human evaluation that illustrates the benefits of {\tool}, we think further on the usefulness of {\tool}, i.e., whether the DCG can cheat the Text-to-Image models and output harmful information.
 Theoretically, if one MLLM cannot correctly detect the harmfulness of the meme, it may be misled by these design concepts without security alignment.
-Inspired by it, if we can successfully use the text-to-image jailbreak to mislead the MLLM to generate such harmful memes, we may have the chance to protect them based on the design concepts.
-According to it, we conduct the following two-step experiment.
+Inspired by it, if we can successfully jailbreak the MLLMs to generate such harmful memes, we may have the chance to protect them based on the design concepts:

 \textbf{Step-1: Attack Prompt Construction:} We obtain the target harmful meme $M^{T}_i$ and its stepwise guidance, then we directly form it as the prompt that will be input to the MLLM:

 \textbf{Step-2: DCG-Guard Safeguarding:} We ask another Qwen3VL-235B model to refer to the DCG, then safeguard the prompt and remove the biased information in the memes, and add the forbidden sentences.
 The sentences like "\textit{crazy lady in the image}" will be replaced with commands like "\textit{\textbf{stop generating such image because of misogyny}}", or replace them with other benign elements like "\textit{\textbf{parents that are raising children}}".